 This is a real problem.
 Because Adminsoft Accounts is used all over the World, there are many different currencies it has to cater for.
-At the time of writing (March'10), 1,000,000 Indonesian Rupiah equals 107 US Dollars, or just 3 Chilean Unidad de Fomento.
+At the time of writing (March 2010), 1,000,000 Indonesian Rupiah equals 107 US Dollars, or just 3 Chilean Unidad de Fomento.
 It also equals 1,362,752,222 Zimbabwe Dollars!
 A massive difference in the size of the numbers.

 The software is restricted to a maximum number of 999,999,999,999 in most places where numbers are input or displayed.
 Although many totals can appear with an extra two or three digits.
 In the database, it can record individual numbers up to 999,999,999,999 and most totals are a maximum of 999,999,999,999,999 (although there isn't always enough room on screen or in a report to show all the digits), so you can enter individual transactions with numbers as big as 999,999,999,999.

 This is not the case with reports.
 Reports are generally in portrait format, and the number of characters across the page is generally between 95 and 105.
 As the report gets wider, so Adminsoft Accounts reduces the size of the font used.
 Maximum size is about 115 characters per line, but by then it's using 8 point characters, which are pretty small.
 Above that, and it switches to landscape mode.
-So it's better to keep report width below about 105 characters across the page.
+So, it's better to keep report width below about 105 characters across the page.
 That restriction on space is such that we have had to limit the size of the numbers printed.
 Unfortunately, outputting to Word, or Excel, etc. does not resolve this problem, because the report is a set format, and so will always be limited to the maximum size number it has been set up for.
 Some reports have 'wide' versions of themselves that can be selected, and they will often be able to print larger numbers.
-These 'wide' versions are suitable just for viewing rather than actually printing.
+Of course, these 'wide' versions are suitable just for viewing rather than actually printing.

 For most users the size of the numbers are not a problem.
 Many users in countries where the financial transactions require extremely large numbers will often divide every number by 1,000 or even by 1,000,000, before entering it into the accounts system.
 This is the only way of dealing with extremely large numbers, not just in Adminsoft Accounts, but in most other accounting packages.

 I'm afraid 'no' is the short answer.
-At the time of writing (Aug.'14) Adminsoft Accounts uses code page 1252, which is the Western European alphabet, regardless of your Windows settings.
+At the time of writing (January 2022) Adminsoft Accounts uses code page 1252, which is the Western European alphabet, regardless of your Windows settings.
 If possible, this will be changed at some point in the future.I can't remember my password, and so can't get back into my accounts?